A How-To Guide on SMART Goals for Entrepreneurs

 So now that we know what SMART goals are and how to create them, what do they look like?
 Here are a few examples, starting with an organizational, revenue-based goal:

 Now let’s try one that serves as a departmental goal.
-Marketing departments put plenty of focus on website traffic and performance, making site visits an excellent candidate for a SMART goal: Increase site traffic by 15% in the next quarter.
+Customer Success departments put plenty of focus on active subscriptions and customer retention, making customer churn an excellent candidate for a SMART goal: Increase customer retention rate by 5% in the next quarter.

 Like any new skill, establishing SMART goals doesn’t just happen overnight.
 It takes some practice.
 But that effort pays dividends that can’t be overstated when things are really humming and all those goals are supporting a larger organizational Vision.